 the young korean star whose relationship with a giant magical pig will melt your heart

 An Seo Hyun has been acting for over a decade.
-Just 13 years old (14 in Korean years) she's been doing it for over three quarters of her young life.
+Just 13-years-old (14 in Korean years) she's been doing it for over three quarters of her young life.
 It's an intrinsic part of who she is.
-As a kid, An was cripplingly shy, so her father thought it might be helpful to send her to acting school, to try and tease her out of her shell.
-Eventually her shyness faded away and she outgrew the school, but she'd fallen in love with acting.
+An was cripplingly shy, and her father thought it might be helpful to send her to acting school for little children to try and tease her out of her shell.
+Her shyness faded away and she outgrew the school, but she'd fallen in love with acting.